menu

 But here’s what I suspect is the true reason behind the lack of bannings.
 First off, understand that Standard bannings are not where Wizards wants to be, and such measures will only be taken in extreme circumstances such as Cawblade.
 So when Wizards tells you in their release that tournament attendance has never been higher, you can see perfectly clearly why no ban is coming.

 Sure, Delver may clearly be the best deck and close to overpowering, but as long as people are still showing up to play Wizards has a hard time justifying upsetting a portion of its player base by banning cards.
-I won’t go so far as to say it was absolutely the correct decision, but I think it’s probably fine, and it will only be another few months of Aerial Responder and Vapor Snag anyway.
+I won’t go so far as to say it was absolutely the correct decision, but I think it’s probably fine, and it will only be another few months of Ponder and Vapor Snag anyway.

 No bannings means you can feel confident picking up more Restoration Angel, as the card is obviously very good and now in no danger of losing its status as a go-to card in the best deck.
 It also means the cards that would stand to get better with bannings, like Primeval Titan, need to go asap.